 Now, as a man of twenty-nine, he would rather encounter them as a farewell before a journey—and the longer the journey, the better.
 If a ship were a small cage, England was nothing but a large one.

 With determined strides, Benedict disembarked from the Argent.
 He wouldn’t need to stay in England more than a few days.
 The Argent was leaving port before the end of the week, and he’d be back in his familiar berth when it did.
-Before then, all he needed to do was to deliver his manuscript to Pitman and arrange payment.
-The precious handwritten pages were heavy in his satchel; in his right hand, his metal-tipped hickory cane thumped the solid wooden planks underfoot.
+Before then, all he needed to do was to deliver his manuscript to George Pitman and arrange payment.
+The precious handwritten pages were heavy in his satchel; in his right hand, his metal-tipped hickory cane thumped on the solid wooden planks underfoot.

 He took another step.